fastest-sp1/sp1/README.md

 ## overview

-1.This component is for research purposes only, focusing on GPU acceleration of the STARK/FRI protocol.
+1. This component is for research purposes only, focusing on GPU acceleration of the STARK/FRI protocol.
 It implements corresponding C/C++ CUDA code largely based on key functions and structs from SP1/Plonky3.
 As such, the architecture is not particularly elegant, and there remains significant room for performance improvement.

-2.The main GPU-accelerated operations implemented include: coset_lde_batch, commit, open_batch, commit_phase, answer_query, quotient_values, etc.
+2. The main GPU-accelerated operations implemented include: coset_lde_batch, commit, open_batch, commit_phase, answer_query, quotient_values, etc.

-3.Verified with SP1’s CoreProver, CompressProver, and ShrinkProver.
+3. Verified with SP1’s CoreProver, CompressProver, and ShrinkProver.
 GPU acceleration for WrapProver is yet to be implemented.

-4.Relevant code is located under: sp1/stark/{gpu_ffi, include, src/gpu}
+4. Relevant code is located under: sp1/stark/{gpu_ffi, include, src/gpu}